crf8472/libarcsdec/README.md

 	"Could NOT find libarcstk (missing: LIBARCSTK_VERSION)",

-the cause may be that pkg-config is either not installed or cannot find the installed .pc-file of libarcstk, e.g. because CMAKE does not respect /usr/local while searching for files.
-Try:
+the cause may be that pkg-config is either not installed or cannot find the installed .pc-file of libarcstk, e.g. because cmake does not respect /usr/local while searching for files.
+The latter could be fixed by giving cmake a hint
+like:

 	$ cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/usr/local ..

-And proceed:
+Proceed:

 	$ cmake --build .
 	$ sudo make install # installs to /usr/local